tghosth/swf_json_csrf/README.md

 3) **endpoint** - target endpoint, which is vulnerable to CSRF, or, if you're exploiting insecure crossdomain XML, URL which response you want to read.
 4) **ct** (optional) - specify your own Content-Type.
 Without this parameter it will be `application/json`
 5) **reqmethod** (optional) - specify your own request method.
 Without this parameter it will be `POST`

-## Variations of target configuration
-1) Target site has no crossdomain.xml, or secure crossdomain.xml, not allowing domains you can control.
-In this case you can't get the response from target site, but still can conduct CSRF attacks with arbitrary Content-Type header, if CSRF protection relies only on the content-type (e.g. checking it for being specific type).
-In this case usage of 307 redirect is required, to bypass crossdomain.xml (it will be requested only after the csrf will take place).
-2) Target site has misconfigured crossdomain.xml, allowing domains you can control.
-In this case you can conduct both CSRF and response reading attacks.
-Usage of 307 redirect is not required.

 Place test.swf and test.php on your host, then simply call the SWF file with the correct parameters.